• Skip to main content

 Tips and techniques for small batch cookies

 Peanut butter brand- Depending on the brand of peanut butter used, more flour may need to be added.
-Start with 4 tbsp flour +1 tbsp oats, and then adjust accordingly.
+Start with 4 tablespoon flour +1 tablespoon oats, and then adjust accordingly.
 Natural peanut butters without any other additives usually have a much thinner consistency.

 Quick oats vs. old fashioned oats- Must use quick oats because otherwise your cookie will not have the right texture since the old fashioned oats are larger and take longer to cook.